creative-origin/.github/profile/README.md

 1. Fork this repository.
 1. Create a new branch.
-1. Add a new Pull Request, put your logo into the `logos` directory, and include the following information in the PR description:
+1. Add a new Pull Request
+    1. add your logo (200x200 PNG) to the `logos` directory
-    * Full Name of the Company / Organization / Individual
-    * Website
-    * Social Media Links (e.g., X / LinkedIn / Facebook)
+    1. add your company / organization / individual information to the `Members` section in `profile/README.md`

 We will review your application as soon as possible.